Home of the Brave (1949 film): Accolades

 The film gained the prize of the International Catholic Organization for Cinema (OCIC) at the Knokke Experimental Film Festival in 1949.
 According to this jury, this was a film "most capable of contributing to the revival of moral and spiritual values of humanity".
-"We all know the definition of this award "for the production that has made the greatest contribution to the moral and spiritual betterment of humanity". it differs from the other awards, when are normally given for artistic merit.
+"We all know the definition of this award "for the production that has made the greatest contribution to the moral and spiritual betterment of humanity".
+It differs from the other awards, which are normally given for artistic merit.
 Art for Art's sake is not the object, but rather art for the sake of man, the whole of man, heart and soul.
 Pious dullness is not the aim (...).

 In 1959, famed stand-up comedian and social critic Lenny Bruce, as part of a monologue on The Steve Allen Show, criticized Hollywood for its exploitation of race relations just for the sake of exploiting and without really saying anything, but he singled out Home of the Brave as being a good picture that touched on racial issues that were important.